ppjgoncalves/delfi-2/docs/index.rst

 delfi is a Python package for density estimation likelihood-free inference.

-.. note:: The code in this repository is still experimental, and APIs are subject to change without warning.
+.. warning:: The code in this repository is still experimental, and APIs are subject to change without warning.

 You can install delfi from PyPI using: